Small symplectic caps and embeddings of homology balls in the complex projective plane

 \begin{lemma} Let $M$ be a 3-manifold with a Heegaard splitting $V_1\sqcup_{\phi} V_2$ where $V_i$, are genus $g$ handlebodies that are glued together by a diffeomorphisms $\phi:\bd V_1\to-\bd V_2$.
 Let $\gamma$ be a simple closed curve on $\bd V_1$, and suppose $M'$ is obtained by Dehn surgering $M$ along $\gamma$ with framing $f_{\bd V_1}\pm 1$.
 Then $M'$ has a Heegaard splitting $V_1\sqcup_{\tau^{\mp 1}_\gamma\circ\phi} V_2$, where $\tau_\gamma$ denotes the right-handed Dehn twist of $\bd V_1$ along $\gamma$. \end{lemma}

 \begin{proof}[Proof of Lemma \ref{lem:Bpq}] Let $\mu_U$ and $\lambda_U$ be the two oriented curves in the boundary $\partial(B_{p,q})$ shown in Figure~\ref{fig:Bpq}.
-If we ignore the blue curve in the figure then the boundary manifolds is $S^1\times S^2$ and is the union of two solid tori.
-The first, $V_1$, is a neighborhood of the black curve and the second, $V_2$, is its complement.
+If we ignore the blue curve in the figure, then the boundary manifold is $S^1\times S^2$, thought of as $0$ surgery on the dotted curve in the figure, and is the union of two solid tori.
+Now $S^1\times S^2$ is the union of two solid tori.
+The first, $V_1$, is the surgery solid torus obtained from surgery on the dotted curve and the second, $V_2$, is its complement.
 Notice that $\lambda_U$ bounds a disk in the outside solid torus.
 We can think of $\partial(B_{p,q})$ as the result of surgery along the blue knot in $S^1\times S^2$.
 Since the blue knot lies on a Heegaard torus for $S^1\times S^2$ and we surger the blue knot with 1 less than the Heegaard torus framing, performing the blue surgery has the effect of modifying the gluing map of the Heegaard splitting as indicated in Lemma~\ref{lem:surfacetwist}.